esplint/IRACpm/README.md

 5) Run mucalc to measure apparent proper motions
 (If accurate relative astrometry is wanted without proper motions, just follow steps 1-3.)

+#Example

 Example datasets and output for CD.solver is CD1, read.in.data is data1, and input data for mucalc is epochs3

 To just convert pixel coordinates to World Coordinates using the distortion corrections measured follow the example listed below.